Nick Derzis: Early life and education

 Derzis was born in Berlin, Germany.
 His father was a colonel in the United States Army, so Derzis lived in different places across the world throughout his early life.
 He lived in Arlington, Virginia, for nine years until he moved to Alabama.
 He received a bachelor's degree in criminal justice from Samford University.

 Career

 Derzis worked as a police officer throughout most of his life.
 He served as the police chief of Hoover from 2005 to 2025, when he announced that he would be taking a leave of absence to run for mayor.
 He selected Norman McDuffey to replace him at an acting capacity in June.

 Mayor of Hoover

 2025 election

 Derzis qualified to run in the 2025 mayoral election in June 2025.
 He ran against incumbent mayor Frank Brocato, and stated that Hoover needed a change in leadership.
 His campaign promises included transparency and fiscal responsibility.
 He defeated Brocato on August 26, 2025, with 55% of the vote.

 Tenure

 Derzis announced his transition team in September 2025, two months before he took office.
+He was sworn in on November 3, 2025.
+In January 2026, he gave his first State of the City address.